Who Are We?

 The Priestly Fraternity of St Peter (FSSP) in England is a Limited Company no.06852978 and a Registered Charity no.1129964.
 Our official name is Fraternitas Sacerdotalis Sancti Petri Ltd. We also use the official working name FSSP England.

 Data Protection has a basis in natural law, being required by the virtues of justice, discretion and courtesy.
 If these natural goods are respected, grace can build upon them.
 In May 2018 new data protection laws come into effect in England & Wales.
 From then charities will be held to the same high standards as other public bodies and businesses.
 The law requires and we intend that your privacy should be safeguarded by design and by default.

-The legal basis for FSSP England to collect, store and use people’s personal data is twofold in accordance with Article 6.1.a. & Article 9.2.d of the General Data Protection Regulation, namely consent and legitimate interest.
+The legal basis for FSSP England to collect, store and use people’s personal data is twofold in accordance with Article 6.1.a & Article 9.2.d of the General Data Protection Regulation, namely consent and legitimate interest.
 As our work is inextricably bound with people’s religious affiliation, the latter basis requires our “data processing relates solely to the members or to former members of the body or to persons who have regular contact with it in connection with its purposes and that the personal data are not disclosed outside that body without the consent of the data subjects”.

-You Control Your Data
+New Database–You Control Your Data

-In addition, to receive Dowry Magazine by post a mailing address must be given.
-For those who have personal contact with us, particularly in volunteering to help the running of our apostolates, it is helpful if you enter your phone number(s) too.
 We will not share your information with third parties, except for the purpose of mailing Dowry Magazine or our bulletins according to your subscriptions.